f32c/arduino/README.md

 Delete packages directory, then remove/install from boards manager.

 To upload some bitstreams OpenOCD may complain about libusb drivers. libusb is common on linux.
 To install libusb on windows, easiest way is with Zadig http://zadig.akeo.ie Options->List All Devices Select usb serial device, select driver WinUSB and click install.
+Zadig is not needed for ftdi based boards with own uploader like ULX2S or FleaFPGA.
+Zadig can have some issues with ftdi drivers for windows 10.

 Manual install: Copy or symlink this to existing arduino directory (versions 1.6.0 and newer), close the Arduino IDE, open